1. Introduction

 3.1.
 Data and Sample

-At the start of the survey, participants were informed (in Chinese and English) that the study targeted adults aged 18 and above, that participation was voluntary, and that no personally identifiable or sensitive information would be collected.
-Responses were anonymous, could be discontinued at any time, and were analyzed only in aggregated form for academic purposes.
-The study was designed as an anonymous, adult-only questionnaire without intervention, physical procedures, or the collection of identifiable personal data, and therefore falls within the scope of minimal-risk social science research.
-The research procedures were conducted in accordance with generally accepted ethical principles for human-subject research, including those articulated in the Declaration of Helsinki.
-Institutional ethics review consultation is currently in progress, and the final ethics status will be reported in the journal version if required.
+Participants were informed at the beginning of the survey that the study targeted adults aged 18 years and above, that participation was voluntary, and that no personally identifiable or sensitive information would be collected.
+Responses were anonymous, could be discontinued at any time, and were analyzed only in aggregated form.
+The study was designed as an anonymous adult-only questionnaire without intervention or physical procedures and falls within the scope of minimal risk social science research.
+Research procedures followed generally accepted ethical principles for human subject research and were approved by the Institutional Review Board of Youngsan University (Approval No. YSUIRB-202601-HR-198-02).

 3.2.
 Variables and Analytical Strategy

 The dependent variable is high willingness to use AI fitness services.
-The original five-point item on “willingness to use AI fitness applications/devices” is recoded into a binary indicator for descriptive grouping and a parsimonious probability model: respondents at or above the sample median are coded as 1 (high-use group) and others as 0 (low-use group).
-This operationalization follows a common practice in prior studies that contrast relatively higher versus lower intention rather than relying on the full ordinal scale [
+The original five point item measuring willingness to use AI fitness applications or devices is recoded into a binary indicator.
+Respondents at or above the sample median are coded as high use, while others are coded as low use.
+This approach follows prior studies that contrast relatively higher versus lower intention rather than relying on the full ordinal scale [

 5,